MinusKelvin/frozenight/README.md

   - Relative history heuristic (almost)
   - Underpromotions last
 - Time management
-  - Uses at least 2.5% and no more than 10% of remaining time, prefering to stop soon
+  - Uses at least 2% remaining + increment/2
+  - Avoids stopping in the middle of an iteration

 ## Thanks